 A Fresh Start

 Slowly, I started to change.
 I moved into an apartment with ugly brown carpeting in a boring neighborhood with a nice roommate.
 I started an emergency savings account, so I would stop selling off stocks to fund my whims.
-I made new friends who were struggling to make ends meet on their meager salaries.
+I made new friends who were struggling to make ends meet.
 And I enthusiastically embraced $5 tacos for my 25th birthday dinner.
 I stopped doing coke.

-Shopping … well, it’s still a little bit of a problem.
+Shopping is still a little bit of a problem.
 I’m working on it.

-Am I happier?
-I think so.
 I haven’t had another panic attack.
 I get satisfaction from watching my emergency savings rise.
 And I adore my friends, especially since they keep me grounded.
-Case in point: I've learned to love a summer stay-cation.

 I’m also grateful for the huge safety net I have beneath me.
 Let me repeat that: I am so outrageously grateful for the fact that I will never end up homeless, that I can afford to have a job I love, that I don’t have student loans.
 Money buys me freedom from stress and worry.

 But it’s true what they say: Money doesn’t buy happiness.
 It’s just a tool.
-If I use it wisely, I can inch closer to the life I want: an apartment of my own in the big city, a byline in a respected magazine and a tight-knit group of friends.
-As I found out—thankfully early on—it can also be a dangerous vehicle for self-destruction.
+If I use it wisely, I can inch closer to the life I want.
+As I found out — thankfully early on — it can also be a dangerous vehicle for self-destruction.

 *The name of the contributor has been changed to protect her identity and her financial accounts.